 Joe Queenan, "Good Fences; Got Dirt, Get Curatorial," The New York Times, February 5, 2004.

-SELECT ARTICLES
+SELECT ARTICLES AND ESSAYS

-Antiques & the Arts Weekly sampling of Exhibition Review Cover Stories (2014-current):
+Antiques & the Arts Weekly sampling of Exhibition Review Cover Stories (2014-Current):

 Pottery"